marczhermo/swiftype-search/README.md

 For usage of the [Swiftype Site Search Crawler](https://swiftype.com/documentation/site-search/overview#engine_types), please use the [ichaber/silverstripe-swiftype](https://github.com/ichaber/silverstripe-swiftype) module instead.

+## SilverStripe 3

+Originally built for SS4, a rework has been done to make this module compatible with SilverStripe 3.
+Please check this branch, https://github.com/marczhermo/swiftype-search/blob/3/README.md

 ## Versioning

 This library follows [Semver](http://semver.org).
 According to Semver,